Sexton leads Alabama's 2nd-half surge to beat No. 16 Auburn

 UP NEXT

-Alabama will take on the winner of Kentucky vs. Georgia in the tournament semifinals Saturday.
+Alabama takes on the winner of Kentucky vs. Georgia in the tournament semifinals Saturday.

 For more AP college basketball coverage: http://collegebasketball.ap.org and http://twitter.com/AP_Top25